pgrajzl/satellite-overhead/quickstart.md

 `filter_is_leo`:

 returns Low Earth Orbit (LEO) satellites based on their orbital period.
-The filter checks if the satellite's orbital period is less than or equal to 128.0 minutes.
+The filter checks if the satellite's orbits per day is >= 5.0

 `filter_is_meo`:

 returns Medium Earth Orbit (MEO) satellites based on their orbital period.
-The filter checks if the satellite's orbital period is greater than 128.0 and less than 1430.0 minutes.
+The filter checks if the satellite's orbits per day is >= 1.5 and < 5.0

 `filter_is_geo`:

 returns Geostationary Orbit (GEO) satellites based on their orbital period.

-The filter checks if the absolute difference between the satellite's orbital period and 1436.0 minutes is less than or equal to 1.0 minute, providing a tolerance for geostationary orbital periods.
+The filter checks if the satellite's orbits per day is >= 0.85 and < 1.5

 For example, to find all Satellites that are not Starlink, but are in LEO and that have overlapping downlink transmission frequency: